Karen Lee (politician): Parliamentary career

 Karen Lee made her maiden speech to parliament on 6 July 2017.
 She focused her speech on the historical significance of Lincoln, the impact of austerity and the “indignity” of poverty and food-bank use.

 In her maiden speech, Lee reiterated her support for The University of Lincoln in its efforts to secure funding for a Medical School.

 Frontbench positions

 In July 2017 Lee was appointed Parliamentary Private Secretary to Shadow Chancellor John McDonnell.

 In January 2018, Lee was promoted to Labour's Shadow Home Office Team as Shadow Minister for Fire and Rescue Services.
-Lee was responsible for formulating Labour's national fire policy and was the party's spokesperson for fire and emergency services.
+Lee was responsible for formulating Labour's national fire policy and was the party's fire and emergency services spokesman.

 In this role, Lee focused on the impact of austerity on firefighter pay and working conditions and called for sweeping reforms to the substandard fire regulations which contributed to the Grenfell Tower fire.
 Lee also criticised the government for failing to urgently rehouse those affected by the Grenfell tower fire.
 Lee has several articles relating to her role as Shadow Fire Minister in HuffPost, the Morning Star and LabourList.